10-Year Cost of Ownership: $350K Las Terrenas Condo Breakdown

 How much does it cost per year to own a condo in Las Terrenas?

-Expect $8,000–$13,000 per year in total carrying costs for a $350,000 condo, covering property tax, HOA fees, insurance, utilities, maintenance, and property management.
+Expect $11,000–$13,000 per year in total carrying costs for a $350,000 condo, covering property tax, HOA fees, insurance, utilities, and maintenance.
 CONFOTUR-eligible properties sit at the lower end due to tax exemptions.
+Property management (15–25% of rental income) is a separate cost that only applies if you rent the property out.

 Do I need to pay property tax in the Dominican Republic if I'm a foreigner?